 The idea gains ground when we consider that around the central white square the colors - magenta and yellow express a high degree of constancy whereas in other parts of the composition the same colors disorderly change.
 A similar degree of constancy is to be found in the higher right corner with two blue and two yellow planes orderly placed around a second white square field.

-Years later Mondrian said that in these works the planes floated freely in space and the whole composition lacked cohesion.
+The composition expresses multiplicity while at the same time suggesting a tendency towards synthesis and unity.
+Nevertheless, years later Mondrian said that the planes floated freely in space and the whole composition lacked cohesion.